 The Health Care Provider of the 21st Century

-As heath care services move away from hospitals toward the home, the role of the traditional health care provider may become even less focused on preventive care and may concentrate on treatment of acute and chronic illness.
-Preventive care may be supplemented by personal trainers and life-style coaches.
-The increasing presence of the internet-of-things may end up allowing individuals to direct their own preventive care with the guidance of cloud-based devices.
+As health care services move away from hospitals toward the home, the role of the traditional health care provider may become even less focused on preventive care and may concentrate on the treatment of acute and chronic illness.
+Preventive care may be supplemented by personal trainers and lifestyle coaches.
+The increasing presence of the internet of things may end up allowing individuals to direct their own preventive care with the guidance of cloud-based devices.